Information

 • Prevent the transmission of Sexually Transmitted and Blood-Borne Infections (STBBIs) by providing information related to safer sex and safer injection practices

-Simply put, a Needle Distribution and Disposal Site (or Needle Exchange) is a place where clients can bring used needles and “exchange” them for fresh sterile ones.
+Simply put, a Needle Distribution and Disposal Site (or Needle Exchange) is a place where clients can bring used needles and “exchange” them for fresh, sterile ones.

-Pharmacies and other medical facilities may also fall under the category of “needle exchange.”
-Be sure to check out the section on Pharmacy Emergency Bags.
+Pharmacies and other medical facilities may also fall under the category of “needle exchange”.

 Needle use is a fact of life for many people.
-Clients may be persons who use drugs (PWUD), home care workers, people with chronic illness or injury, or people undergoing medical treatments that may require injection equipment.
+Clients may be persons who use drugs (PWUD), home care workers, people with chronic illness or injury, or people undergoing medical treatments that may require injection supplies.

 None of these concerns are mutually exclusive and clients do not need to disclose their reason for accessing a Needle Exchange program.
 Consideration for the safety and well-being of all people is the goal of Needle Exchange programs like NHCS.